myllynen/rhel-performance-guide/README.md

 [irqbalance(1)](https://www.mankier.com/1/irqbalance) can be run as a service that distributes hardware interrupts evenly across cores to improve system performance.
 Except for specific cases (like certain HPC, NFV, or RT workloads where manual IRQ affinity setup might be needed) the irqbalance service should be enabled on all systems.

 [tuned(8)](https://www.mankier.com/8/tuned) is a service that configures system performance parameters according to the selected performance profile.
 Examples of
-[profiles provided by tuned](https://www.mankier.com/7/tuned-profiles) include _desktop_, _virtual-host_, _virtual-guest_, _latency-performance_,
+[profiles provided by tuned](https://www.mankier.com/7/tuned-profiles) include _desktop_, _virtual-host_, _virtual-guest_,
-and _throughput-performance_.
-The tuned service with suitable profile should be enabled on all systems.
+_latency-performance_, and _throughput-performance_.
+The tuned service
+with a suitable profile should be enabled on all systems.
 Further performance tuning can be considered if a default tuned profile does not provide optimal settings for a particular workload.

 ```
 # Show the currently active tuned profile